DjangoGirls/tutorial/en/deploy/README.md

 If you see an error when you try to visit your site, the first place to look for some debugging info is in your **error log**.
 You'll find a link to this on the PythonAnywhere [Web tab](https://www.pythonanywhere.com/web_app_setup/).
 See if there are any error messages in there; the most recent ones are at the bottom.
 Common problems include:

-- Forgetting one of the steps we did in the console: creating the virtualenv, activating it, installing Django into it, running collectstatic, migrating the database.
+- Forgetting one of the steps we did in the console: creating the virtualenv, activating it, installing Django into it, migrating the database.

 - Making a mistake in the virtualenv path on the Web tab -- there will usually be a little red error message on there, if there is a problem.